SBCURLEY/myproject/README.md

 ## 5. Cleaning the Dataset

-There are missing values in this dataset, so I identified the values and removed them form teh dataset before analysis.
+There are missing values in this dataset, so I identified the values and removed them from the dataset before analysis.

 -isnull() method